Our Approach

 Promotion of the capital investment programme comprising:

-- the educational estate including the delivery of the new Ardrossan Community Campus
+- the educational estate including the Ardrossan Community Campus and investment to help deliver free school meals

 - the Council’s ambitious house building and improvement programme

-- infrastructure projects including i3 phase 2, roads, street lighting, flood protection works, bridges and active travel projects and
+- infrastructure projects including AGD projects such as i3 Flex space and Great Harbour, upgrades to the B714 and other road improvements, street lighting, flood protection works, bridges and active travel projects and

 - investment into open spaces including play parks, cemeteries, war memorials, playing fields, residential greenspace, promenades and beaches.

-Support and deliver place promotion including North Ayrshire’s inward investment offering, develop visitor and tourism campaigns showcasing the area’s attractions and featuring local businesses.
+Working in partnership across Ayrshire, support and deliver place promotion including North Ayrshire’s visitor and tourism offering, showcasing the area’s attractions and featuring our unique natural assets.

-Promote the employability supports in place for businesses and ensure North Ayrshire is recognised as a fair work economy.
+Promote the employability supports in place for businesses and residents and ensure North Ayrshire is recognised as a fair work economy.

-Highlight the opportunities offered through lifelong learning and skills training pipelines.
+Highlight the opportunities offered through lifelong learning and skills training pipelines, particularly in relation to sectors of economic strength for Ayrshire.

 Provide communications support for the Health and Social Care Partnership to ensure information is provided to those in most need.